Yonggie/yonggie.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm glad that you clicked!
-I'm a fanatic about cutting-edge research about Robotics, VLM/LLM, Computer Vision and Graph Data mining.
+I'm a fanatic about cutting-edge research about Robotics, VLM/LLM, Computer Vision and Graph Data mining, AI4science.

 I am currently a researcher and engineer in Shenzhen Future Network of Intelligence Institute (FNii-Shenzhen) about robotics navigation and VLMs and working closely with [Yatong Han](https://scholar.google.com.hk/citations?user=qO7xbbgAAAAJ) and Prof. [Zhen Li](https://mypage.cuhk.edu.cn/academics/lizhen/) in The Chinese University of Hong Kong(Shenzhen).